All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Maieutics has had a significant impact on the development of pedagogy and educational methodologies.
 Socrates' principles, which emphasize independent thinking and critical analysis, have become the foundation for many modern educational approaches.

-Maieutics in Psychology
+Maieutics in psychology

 For example, a client may approach the therapist with a problem they cannot solve on their own.
-Instead of giving advice, the therapist might ask, "Why is this issue important to you?" or "What options have you already considered?"
+Instead of giving advice, the therapist might ask: "Why is this issue important to you?" or "What options have you already considered?"
 These questions help the client delve deeper into the problem, understand their motives, and find a path to resolution.

-Challenges of the Maieutic Method
+Challenges of the maieutic method

-Sometimes the process can be painful, as it forces a person to reassess their beliefs, confront their own mistakes and ignorance.
+Sometimes the process can be painful, as it forces a person to reconsider their beliefs, confront their own mistakes and ignorance.
 This can cause discomfort or even resistance.
 However, it is through this discomfort that true understanding and growth come.

 Also read interesting posts on topics:

-Rumination and Self-criticism
+Rumination and self-criticism

 Self-harm.
-Wounds of the Soul
+Wounds of the soul

 Vibe.
-How to Feel and Create the Right Atmosphere
+How to feel and create the right atmosphere

 Gaslighting.
-How to Recognize and Protect Yourself from Psychological Manipulation
+How to recognize and protect yourself from psychological manipulation

 Trigger.
-From a Chicken to a Memory
+From a chicken to a memory

 This post doesn't have any additions from the author yet.